patronus-io/patronus/README.md

 #### Pull Request Issue Comment

-If is approval (`@Patronus :+1:`) by an admin, create a new ref (`Patronus-HEAD_SHA`) from master, merge in the approved commit.
+If is approval (`@patronus :+1:`) by an admin, create a new ref (`patronus-HEAD_SHA`) from master, merge in the approved commit.
 In the merge commit message, track the exact message, so we know what actions to take once testing is finished.
 Also, create a pending status for the PR ref, with the URL pointing to the PR/commit page on Patronus for that commit.

 Likewise, if `:+1: branch=branch_name`.